inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

     return (key, value)
 ```
 Use the `.map` method to apply the restructuring function.
-Map takes in an object, applies a transformation, and returns another object.
+Map takes an object as an input, applies a transformation, and returns another object.

-After restructuring the data, aggregation is performed using the calculate_revenue function.
+After restructuring the data, an aggregation is performed using the calculate_revenue function.
 For each key, the values associated with that key are combined to produce a single aggregated value.
 The `.reduceByKey` method takes in elements with (key, value) and returns (key, reduced_value).
-There will be only one record for each key.
+When complete, there will be only one record for each key.
 ```python
 def calculate_revenue(left_value, right_value):
     left_amount, left_count = left_value